intermine/internships/guidance/students-accepted.md

 You can come hang at [chat.intermine.org](http://chat.intermine.org) in the #general channel, and feel free to ask for help in #support - but remember to make tickets or send emails for any big bugs or design decisions, as chat logs are transient.

+### Videoconferencing

+Most of our students met via videoconferencing software, e.g. Skype, once every one or two weeks.
+You may need to meet more (or less!) often throughout the project life cycle.

 ## Writing code

 ### Quality